enthought/sat-solver/docs/source/architecture.rst

 from strings, use them to create a ``Repository``, ``Pool`` and ``Request`` and pass them to a ``DependencySolver`` for resolution.

-Tag said, pictures help.
+That said, pictures help.
 Let's look at how data flows through the object hierarchy.
 We'll use the following symbols to indicate singular objects and plural collections of objects.